University Counseling Centers: Pros and Cons to Consider

 - Every student counselor at a university clinic receives close supervision from a licensed therapist who is often also a professor.
 Usually, that therapist has many years, if not decades, of experience and may even be considered an expert in their field.

-- These clinics usually offer multiple types of therapy and other services, including group, individual, couples and family sessions for child, adolescent, and adult clients.
+- These clinics usually offer multiple types of therapy and other services, including group, individual, couples, and family sessions for child, adolescent, and adult clients.

 - Most university clinics are not equipped to provide crisis-level care, to treat severe mental health conditions, or to address issues that require long-term or intensive treatment.